-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenalin pens should be always readily available to children and not locked away. - viii.
-It is the parent's responsibility to ensure new and in date medication comes into school on the first day of the new academic year. - ix.
-The identified member of staff, along with the parents of children/young people with medical conditions, will ensure that all emergency and non-emergency medication brought in to school is clearly labeled with the pupil's name, the name and dose of the medication and the frequency of dose.
-This includes all medication that pupils carry themselves. - x.
+- vi.
+Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenalin pens should be always readily available to children and not locked away. - vii.
+It is the parent's responsibility to ensure new and in date medication comes into school on the first day of the new academic year. - viii.
+The staff involved, along with the parents of children/young people with medical conditions, will ensure that all emergency and non-emergency medication brought in to school is clearly labeled with the pupil's name, the name and dose of the medication and the frequency of dose.
+This includes all medication that pupils carry themselves. - ix.
 All medication is supplied and stored in its original containers/packages.
+All

-All medication is labelled with the child/young person's name, date of birth, the name of the medication, expiry date and the prescriber's instructions for administration, including dose and frequency. - xi.
-Medication will be stored in accordance with instructions, paying particular note to temperature. - xii.
+- medication is labelled with the child/young person's name, date of birth, the name of the medication, expiry date and the prescriber's instructions for administration, including dose and frequency. - x.
+Medication will be stored in accordance with instructions, paying particular note to temperature. - xi.
 Some medication for pupils at this school may need to be refrigerated.
 All refrigerated medication is stored in an airtight container and is clearly labelled.
-Refrigerators used for the storage of medication are in a secure area that is only accessible to staff. - xiii.
+Refrigerators used for the storage of medication are in the staff room and are only accessible to staff. - xii.
 All medication is sent home with pupils at the end of the school year.
 Medication is not stored in summer holidays.